GomuNoLuffy/sinatra-twitter/README.md

 #Sinatra Web Server

-Simple Twiiter features which include:
+Simple Twitter features which include:

 * See timeline
 * Post new tweet